-If the Company is successful in raising additional funds, it intends to hire two to three programmers and/or software engineers to accelerate its research and development program and complete the development of its technology, as well as file patents and initiate marketing of the technology.
-With the hiring of additional personnel, the Company expects to have a product available for demonstration within the next six months.
+If the Company is successful in raising additional funds, it intends to hire two to three programmers and/or software engineers to accelerate its research and development program and complete the development of its technology, as well as file additional patents and initiate marketing of the technology.
+If additional personnel are hired, the Company expects to have a product available for demonstration within the following six months.
 The Company's software currently is in modular form, and eventually will be developed into software development kits specific to market/application needs.
 In lieu of such hirings, the Company may contract with certain research organizations to perform development activities on behalf of the Company.